Supermagnum/ancient-sound/README.md

 # ancient-sound
 This is a collection of samples of ancient European instruments.
-Time range 300 to 1300th century.
 The instrument notes has been separated as one file per note, in their respective folder.
 Those notes are also the specific instruments tonal range, in some instances it is possible to play half notes if half of the finger hole is covered.

 The instruments are: